 So yes, rose hips are edible.
 So are rose petals.
 Rugosa roses are said to produce the prettiest, largest, and best-tasting rose hips.
 Rugosa roses are native to Eastern Asia, growing in the coastal regions and often in sandy areas.
-Even though they’re not native to North American, they can be grown here.
+Even though they’re not native to North America, they can be grown here.
 They favor temperate climates, coastal areas, and sandy soils.

 Rose hips have a tart taste.
 And they’re a great source of Vitamin C. There are many ways to eat rose hips.
 One of the most popular is tea.
 If you’re a beginner, brewing up a cup of rosehip tea will give you a good idea of the taste.

-You can use ¼ cup fresh hips to 1 cup of boiling water.
+You can use ¼ cup of fresh rose hips to 1 cup of boiling water.
 Cover and steep for 10-15 mins.
 You’ll need to strain the pulp out before drinking.
 A coffee filter works great to remove all the tiny bits and seeds.